plonerma/growing-review/README.md

 A python3 installation with the packages listed in `requirements.txt` is required to build article summaries into one file.

+Additionally, pandoc as well as latex installation is required.

 `make pdf`: Produces the PDF document (which can the be found in the dist directory).